axel-op/github_actions_toolkit.dart/README.md

 A third-party toolkit for [GitHub Actions](https://help.github.com/en/actions) coded in Dart.
 It is inspired by the official Javascript [`actions/toolkit`](https://github.com/actions/toolkit/) and contains similar commands.

-Check out [this "Hello World" Action](https://github.com/axel-op/hello-world-dart-action) for a complete example of a Dart GitHub Action.
+Check out [this gist](https://gist.github.com/axel-op/deff66ac2f28a01813193d90de36c564) for different templates to create a GitHub Action in Dart.

 ## Usage